flamingchickens1540/frc_teb_local_planner/README.md

-jni_teb_local_planner
+frc_teb_local_planner
 =============================

-A fork of rst-tu-dortmund/teb_local_planner with a JNI interface.
+A fork of rst-tu-dortmund/teb_local_planner for use with FRC robots.

 See https://github.com/rst-tu-dortmund/teb_local_planner for details.